rachedblili/AgentExamples/README.md

 This project provides a collection of examples demonstrating how to implement the same agent using different frameworks.
 The goal is to facilitate comparison and evaluation of various agent frameworks by providing a common interface and use case.
 A simple UI is included to make testing more fun, but the main goal is to provide an simple way to compare the approaches to agent creation offered by each framework.

 The example agent is very simple.
-It's a decision support agent which has been given instructions to help a use follow the decision support process described here: https://thedecisionlab.com/reference-guide/psychology/decision-making-process
+It's a decision support agent which has been given instructions to help a use follow a [decision making process](https://thedecisionlab.com/reference-guide/psychology/decision-making-process).

 The agent has two tools it can use:
    - a date tool, which it can use to figure out what today's date it